vsm/vsm-pages/README.md

 <br>

-This repository hosts all files on [vsmjs.github.io/vsm-pages](https://vsmjs.github.io/vsm-pages), including the intro, original explanation, and examples of VSM (Visual Syntax Markup).
+This repository hosts all files on [vsmjs.github.io/vsm-pages](https://vsmjs.github.io/vsm-pages),
+including the intro, original explanation, and examples of VSM (Visual Syntax Method).